pinchbv/floor/README.md

 ## Type Converters
 ⚠️ **This feature is still in an experimental state.
-Please use it with caution and file issues for problems you're encountering.**
+Please use it with caution and file issues for problems you encounter.**

 SQLite allows storing values of only a handful types.
 Whenever more complex Dart in-memory objects should be stored, there sometimes is the need for converting between Dart and SQLite compatible types.
 Dart's `DateTime`, for instance, provides an object-oriented API for handling time.
-Objects of this class can simply be represented as `int` values by mapping `DateTime` as its timestamp in milliseconds.
+Objects of this class can simply be represented as `int` values by mapping `DateTime` to its timestamp in milliseconds.
 Instead of manually mapping between these types repeatedly, when reading and writing, type converters can be used.
 It's sufficient to define the conversion from a database to an in-memory type and vice versa once, which then is reused automatically.